Smoking (cooking): History

-The smoking of food likely dates back to the paleolithic era.
-As simple dwellings lacked chimneys, these structures would probably have become very smoky.
-It is supposed that early humans would hang meat up to dry and out of the way of pests, thus accidentally becoming aware that meat that was stored in smoky areas acquired a different flavor, and was better preserved than meat that simply dried out.
+The smoking of food likely dates back to the Paleolithic era.
 This process was later combined with pre-curing the food in salt or salty brine, resulting in a remarkably effective preservation process that was adapted and developed by numerous cultures around the world.
 Until the modern era, smoking was of a more "heavy duty" nature as the main goal was to preserve the food.
 Large quantities of salt were used in the curing process and smoking times were quite long, sometimes involving days of exposure.

 The advent of modern transportation made it easier to transport food products over long distances and the need for the time and material intensive heavy salting and smoking declined.
 Smoking became more of a way to flavor than to preserve food.
 In 1939 a device called the Torry Kiln was invented at the Torry Research Station in Scotland.
 The kiln allowed for uniform mass-smoking and is considered the prototype for all modern large-scale commercial smokers.
 Although refinements in technique and advancements in technology have made smoking much easier, the basic steps involved remain essentially the same today as they were hundreds if not thousands of years ago.

 by method of application

 Cold smoking

-Cold smoking differs from hot smoking in that the food remains raw, rather than cooked, throughout the smoking process.
-Smokehouse temperatures for cold smoking are typically done between 20 and 30 C. In this temperature range, foods take on a smoked flavor, but remain relatively moist.
-Cold smoking does not cook foods, and as such, meats should be fully cured before cold smoking.
+Cold smoking differs from hot smoking in that it does not cook anything; when cold smoking is finished, the food is still raw.
+Smokehouse temperatures for cold smoking are typically between 20 and 30 C. In this temperature range, foods take on a smoked flavor, but remain relatively moist.
+Since cold smoking does not cook foods, meats should be fully cured before cold smoking.
 Cold smoking can be used as a flavor enhancer for items such as cheese or nuts, along with meats such as chicken breasts, beef, pork chops, salmon, scallops, and steak.
 The item is often hung in a dry environment first to develop a pellicle; it can then be cold smoked up to several days to ensure it absorbs the smoke flavor.
 Some cold smoked foods are baked, grilled, steamed, roasted, or sautéed before eating.

-Cold smoking meats is not something that should be attempted at home, according to the US National Center for Home Food Preservation: "Most food scientists cannot recommend cold-smoking methods because of the inherent risks."
+Cold smoking meats should not be attempted at home, according to the US National Center for Home Food Preservation: "Most food scientists cannot recommend cold-smoking methods because of the inherent risks."

 Cold smoking meats should only be attempted by personnel certified in HACCP [...] to ensure that it is safely prepared.